What is Community Action?

 Core elements of effective community action include reaching out to others, active listening, connecting and motivating one another, harnessing local skills and talents, action planning and delivery, as well as good communication.

-Do you have Community Action initiatives or projects in mind?
+Do you have Community Action initiatives in mind?

 You may have undertaken a Neighbourhood Plan or Community Led Plan and identified community action projects as part of the consultation process.
 Or, you might just want to undertake a one-off project.
 Perhaps you are thinking of initiatives that could involve engaging children and young people?